LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK07-D1-MoreEF+LINQ+Azure.md

 [TOC]

-## Q and A

-- Announcements.
-- Discuss questions about the previous lab.
-- Review lab due dates on Moodle.

 ## Introduction

 We will finish up last week's topic of adding a database to your web app by looking at how to add seed data to a database and publish it to Azure.